garysun-webdev/antd-gov/README.md

 * Pages: Home, Contact, FAQ
 * WizardForm: Based on redux-form.
-* Chatbot: Help user to find information.
+* Chatbot:

+- IBM Watson Conversation Service
+- Node.js based server to hide the credentials from client / use IBM's SDK
+- Client side use redux-thunk to handle asyn-request(promise)
+- Use debounce to improve reliability.

-* Data Visualisation: Use twitter data to find which city in Australia is best for immigration
+* Data Visualisation: Use twitter data to find which city in Australia is best for immigration.
+The dataset is from one of my assignment.
+Relative code could be found at: [`cloud-computing`](https://github.com/itachi1232gg/Assignment2)

 ## Screenshot